btcpayserver/btcpayserver-greenfield-php/README.md

 ## FAQ
 ### Where to get the API key from?
 The API keys for Greenfield API are *not* on the store level "Access Tokens" anymore.
 You need to go to your account profile: "My Settings" (user profile icon) -> "API Keys" instead.
 You can even redirect the users to generate the API keys there.

+## Contribute
+We run static analyzer [Psalm](https://psalm.dev/) and [PHP-CS-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) for codestyle when you open a pull-request.
+Please check if there are any errors and fix them accordingly.

+### Codestyle
+We use PSR-12 code style to ensure proper formatting and spacing.
+You can test and format your code using composer commands.
+Before doing a PR you can run `composer cs-check` and `composer cs-fix` which will run php-cs-fixer.